-I am a contributor to the Geoscience Outreach course at the University of Edinburgh, for which I co-lead a workshop on using social media for science communication and outreach, and lead a second workshop on graphic design using InDesign.
-I was a student on the course last year, and it has been great to return as a teacher.
+I am a tutor on the Geoscience Outreach course at the University of Edinburgh, for which I co-lead a workshop on using social media for science communication and outreach, and lead a second workshop on graphic design using InDesign.
+I am also co-supervising five students as they turn their outreach goals to real life projects.
+I was a student on the course last year, and it has been great to return as a tutor.
 Check out the course website for more information on the great projects students are leading!

 Gardening Club was my Geoscience Outreach project!
 I set up Gardening Club in Trinity Academy, a secondary school in Edinburgh, as one of the elective classes pupils can take as part of their interdisciplinary learning.
 For me, Gardening Club was an opportunity to bring together my life as an aspiring scientist and my rural Bulgarian life – traditional farming has always been a big part of who I am and I am so happy that even though I am often away from my own garden in Bulgaria, I have managed to create gardens and share my passion for agro-ecology around the world.